amomen9/PostgreSQL/Backup/systemd Backup Plan/README.md

 # This is normally controlled by the global default set by systemd
 # StandardOutput=syslog

-# Disable OOM kill on the scripts
 OOMScoreAdjust=-1000
 Environment=PGB_OOM_ADJUST_FILE=/proc/self/oom_score_adj
 Environment=PGB_OOM_ADJUST_VALUE=0
+# Disable OOM kill on the service to increase its resilience.

 ExecStart=/bin/nohup ./%I.sh